How I stay motivated

 - I try to be consistent, even when I don’t want to!

 This is a tricky one because in order to be consistent I need to be committed.
 Committed to do the same thing often, to build routines and stick to them, commitment to change something or study the same subject!
 Alas, it’s not that simple.
 In order to be able to stay consistent I need to remind myself of the long-term goal and I need to be able to measure gains or improvements.
 The best example right-now is my goal to improve my wellbeing, I am having to force myself to go to bed early enough so I can get 7 hours sleep even if it means not finishing my daily tasks.
 I have been doing this for two weeks and the first 5 days were tough and I used to worry that I was failing if I didn’t finish my household chores.
 However, two weeks on I am feeling so much better and when I wake up I feel like a new person.
+I also like to have a nice routine in the morning as it starts my day off right.
+I wake up, get dressed, eat, drink, take a supplement that keeps my brain healthy (this dopamine supplement on Amazon) and I’m ready to face whatever the world has to throw at me.

 - I Turn negative thoughts around